tienshen/coreml-ep-performance-study/README.md

 ### 4.2 Graph Fragmentation, Not Memory, Is the Bottleneck

 ORT partitions the ONNX graph into multiple CoreML subgraphs separated by CPU-only operators.

-In the `tiny-systems-bert` FP32 dynamic-batch experiment, profiling recorded **20 CoreML partitions interleaved with CPU nodes** (Appendix A).
-The trace shows `SequentialExecutor::Execute` spending most of its time coordinating partition hops, while CPU-only ops such as `/encoder/*/intermediate_act_fn/Erf`, `Where`, `Cast`, and `Expand` dominate the node-level timeline.
-This concretes the fragmentation diagnosis: each CoreML block is short-lived and immediately followed by small CPU kernels.

-Common cut-makers include:
-- `Erf` (from GELU)
-- `Where`
-- `Cast`
-- `Expand`
-- `Unsqueeze`

-Each partition boundary introduces:
-- synchronization cost
-- dispatch overhead
-- loss of kernel fusion opportunities

-This explains why **batching improves throughput without reducing fragmentation**: overhead is amortized, not removed.
+On tiny-systems-bert, profiling revealed the inference timeline bouncing across twenty CoreML islands, with executor overhead dominating runtime (Appendix A).
+The same handful of CPU-only ops—`Erf`, `Where`, `Cast`, `Expand`, `Unsqueeze`—keep slicing up the graph, so batching merely amortizes the cost instead of removing it.
+Fragmentation, not raw compute, is the bottleneck.

 ---

 ### 4.3 Static Shapes Are Mandatory for Stable Behavior

-Dynamic inputs force ORT to thread shape-resolution ops through the graph.
-In the `tiny-systems-bert` FP32 dynamic export this produced **20 CoreML partitions across 167 nodes**, mean latency **7.5 ms**, throughput **133 inf/sec**, and executor overhead **841 ms** (Appendix A).
-Every inference paid extra CPU work simply to reconcile shapes, so partitioning remained fragmented.

-Freezing the same model to **static batch=1, seq=128** removes that shape plumbing: the graph shrinks to **125 nodes** with **16 CoreML partitions**, throughput rises to **196 inf/sec**, executor overhead drops to **545 ms**, and partition coverage reaches **80%** of nodes (Appendix B).
-Static shapes therefore act as hard contracts that let CoreML compile larger contiguous regions while cutting out shape-handling noise.
+Dynamic shapes force ORT to run extra shape-resolution ops on the CPU, which in turn keeps fragmenting the CoreML partitions (Appendix A).
+Exporting the same model with fixed batch/sequence removes that plumbing: the graph shrinks, partitions become fewer but larger, and CoreML covers most nodes (Appendix B).
+Static shapes act as hard contracts that stabilize both performance and profiling.

 ---